 A maximum of 5.

-The shooting direction of the phone camera will not be affected by the movement of your arms.
+The shooting direction of the phone camera will not be affected by the movement of your arms in a tilt axis.

 Yes.
 The Osmo Mobile uses the same battery as the original Osmo (980 mAh).
 A full charge requires 3 hours, and battery life varies between 3 and 4.5 hours.

 The maximum charging current is 2.1A.